AugChiang/EnDeAux3_Climate_Downscaling/README.md

-# Encoder Decoder with multi-head Attention layers for multi-channel Climate Downscaling (EDA3)
+# Encoder Decoder with multi-head Attention layers for multi-channel Climate Downscaling (EDA)
 An Encoder-Decoder model of Climate Downscaling of ERA5 </br>

 training data: ERA5 in Taiwan region with the shape of (14,9)</br>